Damon–Kimmel feud: Timeline

 In 2023, Kimmel, once again set to host that year's Oscars, stated "I'm thrilled that [Damon] won't show.
 I hope he never gets nominated again."
 Then, in reference to the Best Picture announcement error at the 2017 Oscars, Kimmel said "I believe [Damon's] presence somehow caused the envelope mix up."

 On the red carpet at the premiere of the 2023 film Air, in which Damon starred, Damon was asked if he would ever make amends with Kimmel, to which he responded "No, no. He's an asshole.
 Why would I ever do that?
 He's a terrible human being.
 He's a demonstrably bad man."
 That same evening, when Kimmel appeared on the carpet, Damon yelled to him: "Hey!
 I'd love to take a picture with you, but we ran out of time!", in reference to Kimmel's famous apology to Damon.
 Kimmel responded by saying to Entertainment Weekly, "You know, I don't know who that was, but yeah, I heard him.
 He was loud."

-While promoting Air in 2023, Affleck, the film's director, made an appearance on Kimmel in which he attempted to unite the two celebrities by making a FaceTime call to Damon.
+While promoting Air, Affleck, the film's director, made an appearance on Kimmel in which he attempted to unite the two celebrities by making a FaceTime call to Damon.
 Kimmel agreed to ask Damon a question about his role in Air, but when Damon began to respond, the host faked technical difficulties with the call and repeatedly froze the screen on unflattering views of Damon's face.

 In a promo for the 96th Academy Awards broadcast in 2024, which Kimmel would host, he reacts to the appearance of Damon's character from Oppenheimer by calling Damon a "poor, incredibly hideous, disgusting, ugly man".
 Near the end of that year's broadcast, just before rolling the final credits, Messi the dog, who appeared in the Oscar-nominated film Anatomy of a Fall, was shown appearing to urinate on Damon's star on the Hollywood Walk of Fame.

-In a 2024 episode of Kimmel, Guillermo, Kimmel's sidekick on the show, mistakes Jesse Plemons for Damon and jokingly puts him in a cage.
+In a 2024 episode of Kimmel, Guillermo mistakes Jesse Plemons for Damon and jokingly puts him in a cage.

 In July 2025, Kimmel hosted Who Wants to Be a Millionaire with pairs of celebrities playing for charity.
 Jeopardy! host Ken Jennings appeared on his own initially, before revealing that his celebrity partner would be Damon.
-Kimmel acted as though Damon had snuck onto the show, and the two traded insults for the duration of the game, with both Damon and Jennings winning the grand prize of $1,000,000 for Damon's charity, Water.org, during their run.
+Kimmel acted as though Damon had snuck onto the show, and the two traded insults for the duration of the game, with Kimmel additionally being "angry" at Jennings for bringing Damon on.
+Damon and Jennings eventually won the grand prize of $1,000,000 for Damon's charity, Water.org, during their run.
+In addition, when the "time's up" sound went off after they answered the $250,000 question, Kimmel said "We're out of time for Matt Damon." before Damon reminded him the rules of the show require the two to be allowed to finish out their game at the start of the following episode.